sitta07/VisionForge-Collector/README.md

             src/main.py
 ```

-After a successful build, place the `models/` folder at the same directory level as the `VisionForgePro` executable inside the `dist/` folder.
+After building, place the models folder at the same directory level as the VisionForgePro executable inside the dist folder.

-## 📄 License
+## License

-© 2025 Sitta Boonkaew.
+© 2026 Sitta Boonkaew.
 All rights reserved.

-This project is a personal project .
+This project is a personal project.